A Dry White Season: Production

-Before production, Warner Brothers passed on the project and it went to MGM.
+Before production, Warner Bros. passed on the project and it went to MGM.
 Director Euzhan Palcy was so passionate about creating an accurate portrayal on film that she traveled to Soweto undercover, posing as a recording artist, to research the riots.
 Actor Brando was so moved by Palcy's commitment to social change that he came out of a self-imposed retirement to play the role of the human rights lawyer; he also agreed to work for union scale ($4,000), far below his usual fee.
 The salaries of Sutherland and Sarandon were also reduced and the film was budgeted at only $9 million.
 Euzhan Palcy became the first female director and the first black director, to direct Marlon Brando.

 The film was shot at Pinewood Studios, Buckinghamshire, England and on location in Zimbabwe.

 Soundtrack

 Dave Grusin composed the score that is mostly on the subtle side for the movie.
 There is no major theme here other than South African trumpeter Hugh Masekela's mournful flugelhorn passages during the film's saddest scenes.
 Kritzerland released the soundtrack on CD, featuring 15 songs from the film's soundtrack and four added "bonus tracks" (two alternative takes and two source cues).
 The CD of the soundtrack fails to mention contributing musicians, including Hugh Masekela, nor includes any of the three Ladysmith Black Mambazo songs (written by Joseph Tshabalala) used so prominently in the film.